Class of 2025

 Griffin is the founder and president of the HOSA – Future Health Professionals chapter at his school and a two-time state champion in the Medical Math and Pathophysiology events.
 A trivia competitor, Griffin was the National Science Bee Second Place Champion and a Top Six Finalist in the US Academic Bee.
 He captained his school’s Quiz Bowl team to place first in Long Island.
 He organizes local donation drives for hospitals and nursing homes, provides weekly English lessons to a student in Ukraine through ENGin, and volunteers at his local library.
 Griffin serves as an international Student Ambassador for Smile Train and is a Long Island Young Scholar of Mathematics.
 Griffin participated in the Davidson THINK Institute, the Johns Hopkins Study of Exceptional Talent, and the Columbia University Science Honors Program.
 Griffin is the son of Mabel and Justin Hon.

-John McPhie is a student at University High School in Irvine, California.
+John McPhie is a freshman at Harvard College.
+He is a graduate of University High School in Irvine, California.
 He serves as drum major of the marching band and plays tuba in the wind symphony.
 A classically-trained pianist, John has won prizes in several competitions.
 John also studies organ, sings with Millennial Choirs and Orchestras, and performs with his school’s ComedySportz improv troupe.

 John served as president of his school’s chapter of the Junior Classical League.
 He captained the first place Certamen team in California three years in a row and earned two gold medals on the National Latin Exam.
 An avid Boy Scout, John has staffed multiple National Youth Leadership Training courses as well as Philmont’s National Advanced Youth Leadership Experience.
 For his Eagle project, John led a variety of projects to benefit our deployed troops, first responders, and veterans.
 John enjoys the outdoors and has also done extensive habitat restoration work.
 John’s birdwatching field notebooks have been featured in the American Birding Association’s Birding magazine.
 John is an active member of his church youth group and the city of Irvine’s Youth Action Team.
 He has volunteered at assisted living facilities, disability centers, food banks, and homeless shelters.
 John enjoys studying philosophy as a high school fellow with the Witherspoon Institute.
 He is the son of Erin and David McPhie.

-Eric Zou is a student at BASIS Shavano in San Antonio, Texas.
+Eric Zou is a sophomore at the Massachusetts Institute of Technology (MIT).
+He is a graduate of BASIS Shavano in San Antonio, Texas.
 His favorite area of study is physics, and he has competed in the USA Physics Olympiad for several years, earning Bronze and Silver Medals in 2022 and 2023, respectively.
 In addition, he is the captain of his school’s Science Bowl team and led the team to a top 16 finish at the 2023 National Finals.
 Eric is also a researcher who has spent several years investigating photoacoustics, placing third in Embedded Systems at the 2022 Regeneron International Science and Engineering Fair for his work.
 He is an Associate Member of Sigma Xi, a Carson Scholar, and an American Invitational Mathematics Examination Qualifier with AMC Distinction.

 Eric is committed to the advancement of children’s education and is involved in a variety of organizations that work toward that end.
 He has tutored with San Antonio Math Include since its founding, teaching subjects from competition math to physics to computer science.
 For two years, he has also been the Director of Development for the San Antonio Book Pool, an organization that delivers books to underserved communities.
 Moved by his experiences as an officer in his school’s chapters of Mu Alpha Theta and Science National Honor Society, he aspires to become a scientific communicator encouraging the next generation of scientific trailblazers.
 Eric is the son of Xiaoming Bao and Jun Zou.